expo/expo/docs/pages/faq/application-has-not-been-registered.md

 This error can also occur in a few other scenarios, but it's less predictable and the fixes would be more specific to your project.
 For example, some other cases are:

 - You're connecting to the wrong project's local packager.
-Try closing out other Expo CLI or React Native CLI processes (find them with `ps -A | grep "expo\|react-native"`)
+Try closing out other Expo CLI or React Native CLI processes (find them with `ps -A | grep "expo\|react-native"`).
-- If this error is only occuring in your production app, then try running the app locally in production mode with `expo start --no-dev --minify` to find the source of the error
+- If this error is only occuring in your production app, then try running the app locally in production mode with `expo start --no-dev --minify` to find the source of the error.